© 2023 Heritage Community of Kalamazoo All Rights Reserved.

 For the last two years, Don has been on the Heritage Community Board of Directors serving as the Resident Board Member.
 In that role, he submits input from other residents, including important questions and concerns.
 As both a board member and a resident, he has a special and valuable perspective to offer.

 “In my mind, Heritage Community is very well run,” he says.
 “Management has remained stable.
 It has virtually not changed in three-and-a-half years, and that says a lot.”

 Ron and Cindy Stonerock

-“When we stepped onto the campus of Heritage Community and when saw the pictures of Revel Creek, we got a feeling that ‘this is right.”
+“When we stepped onto the campus of Heritage Community and when saw the pictures of Ridge Creek, we got a feeling that ‘this is right.”